ImperialCollegeLondon/IM-MAG-Data-Processing-Tools/README.md

 ## Mag cli `USERS` Quick Start

 - Download the wheel/tar from the GitHub Actions build artifacts
-- Make sure you have the correct version of python installed (probably python3.10).
-If not use pyenv (see install pyenv section below).
+- Make sure you have the correct version of python installed.
 - Install pipx (not required but this ensures the tool is installed in it's own environment and dependencies cannot make a mess of your system)
     ```bash
     python3 -m pip install --user pipx